-My personal recommendation is that if you are following this stretch of freeway, plan about a half hour or so to stop at both the Recreational Area and the Rest Area at Mile Marker (MM) 35, which are connected to each other by a bridge under the freeway.
+My personal recommendation is that if you are traveling Alligator Alley, plan about a half hour or so to stop at both the Recreational Area and the Rest Area at Mile Marker (MM) 35, which are connected to each other by a bridge under the freeway.

 The Recreational Area at MM 35 on the northbound side of I-75 has an outstanding raised platform viewing area into the waterway below.
 This is a great place to spot alligators and other wildlife.
 The recreational area is directly across from the Rest Area, which sits on the southbound side of I-75.
 The Rest Area includes the wonderful Royal Palm Visitor’s Center that you should definitely take some time to see.

 - MM 41 (southbound) which has a boat ramp and picnic area